open/close all folders

 - Lucca in Chrono Trigger, in fact; she lead to Porre becoming a military superpower based on her technology in Chrono Cross.

-- The Kappa were already technologically advanced in Touhou, but the Goddess Kanako feeds a dead sun god to a Hell Raven to give them access to nuclear power; and start their Industrial Revolution.
+- The Kappa were already technologically advanced in Touhou, but the goddess Kanako Yasaka feeds a dead sun god to a Hell Raven to give them access to nuclear power; and start their Industrial Revolution.
+When that fails, she successfully exploits Gensokyo's properties to harness cold fusion.
+Indeed, Kanako has a vested interest in advancing tech level: she's trying to shift her area of influence from "wind and rain" to "technology" due to Gods Need Prayer Badly.

-- Infel from Ar Tonelico 2 is a one-woman Magitek Revolution.
+- Infel from Ar tonelico II: Melody of Metafalica is a one-woman Magitek Revolution.
 Nearly everything about current-age Reyvateils can be traced to her including the I.P.D. outbreak.
 She's the Big Bad.

 - Kevyn from Schlock Mercenary might count.
 He invented the teraport and pretty much changed the whole interstellar ball game: it's amazing how much new tech used and taken for granted in the comic is based off the teraport.